Bridges and crossings in the National Capital Region

 - Macdonald-Cartier Bridge

-As mandated in the 2019 federal budget, we are refreshing technical studies previously undertaken by the NCC to address new information, including:
+In 2013, the NCC did technical studies about a possible new crossing in the National Capital Region (NCR).
+As mandated in the 2019 federal budget, we are refreshing the technical studies previously undertaken by the NCC.
+These refreshed studies will address new information, including:

 - new transportation data